fugue/credstash/README.md

     usage: credstash list [-h] [-r REGION] [-t TABLE]

 put
-    usage: credstash put [-h] [-r REGION] [-t TABLE] [-k KEY] [-v VERSION] credential value [context [context ...]]
+usage: credstash put [-h] [-k KEY] [-v VERSION] [-a]
+                     credential value [context [context ...]]

 positional arguments:
-      credential            the name of the credential to store value                 the value of the credential to store or, if beginning with the "@" character, the filename of the file containing the value
+  credential            the name of the credential to store value                 the value of the credential to store or, if beginning
-      context               encryption context key/value pairs associated with the credential in the form of "key=value"
+                        with the "@" character, the filename of the file containing the value context               encryption context key/value pairs associated with the credential in the form of "key=value"

 optional arguments:
-      -k KEY, --key KEY     the KMS key-id of the master key to use.
-See the README for more information.
+  -h, --help            show this help message and exit -k KEY, --key KEY     the KMS key-id of the master key to use.
+See the
+                        README for more information.
 Defaults to
                         alias/credstash
   -v VERSION, --version VERSION
                         Put a specific version of the credential (update the credential; defaults to version `1`).
+  -a, --autoversion     Automatically increment the version of the credential
+                        to be stored.
+This option causes the `-v` flag to be ignored.
+(This option will fail if the currently stored version is not numeric.)

 setup
     usage: credstash setup [-h] [-r REGION] [-t TABLE]